segmentio/analytics-vue/README.md

 When you paste it, you'll need to replace `YOUR_WRITE_KEY` with your Segment project's <b>Write Key</b>, which you can find in your project setup guide or settings.

-Now the `analytics` object is loaded and available to use throughout your app!
+Now `window.analytics` is loaded and available to use throughout your app!

 ### 🔍 Step 2: Identify Users
 The `identify` method is how you tell Segment who the current user is.
 It includes a unique User ID and any optional traits you know about them.
 You can read more about it in the <a href="https://segment.com/docs/sources/website/analytics.js/#identify">identify reference</a>.